Last updated: November 11, 2025

 Fanning out to multiple destinations

-Let’s demonstrate this by forwarding both our logs and traces to Dash0, in addition to our existing destinations:
+Let's demonstrate this by forwarding both our logs and traces to Dash0, an OpenTelemetry-native platform, in addition to the existing destinations.

 With this change, both pipelines now fan out the processed data to the specified exporters.
 You'll see the data in your Dash0 dashboard as follows:

-This capability provides incredible flexibility, allowing you to experiment with new backends, migrate between vendors without downtime, or satisfy long-term compliance and archival needs without changing your application code.
+This capability allows you to experiment with multiple backends, migrate between vendors without downtime, or satisfy other uses for your telemetry without touching your application code.

 Chaining pipelines with connectors